mihanizator/developer-site/config-1_x_0.md

 ### Path Matcher and trailing slash policy

-Exogress treats patch segment as a first class citizen, so that you defined rules based on arrays of segments, not the whole path matchers.
+Exogress treats path segments as a first-class citizen.
+You define filters based on arrays of segments, not the whole path string.

-There are different kinds of segment(s) matchers available:
+There are different kinds of path segment(s) matchers available:

 - Strict match.
-The simple string will be strictly matched
+Strictly match with strings equality.
 - Any segment. `?` symbol is used to match against any segment on the position
 - Any number of segments. `*` is used when any number of segments is allowed.
 This symbol may be used only once in the path matcher.
 - Choice.
 If the segment is an array, any of the provided values are allowed on the position
 - Regular Expression.
 Segment starting and ending with `/` symbol is treated as a regular expression.

-Array notation for path segments doesn't cover if path ends with `/` or not. `trailing-slash` is used for that.
+Array notation for path segments doesn't cover if the path ends with `/` or not. `trailing-slash` is used for that.
 Possible values are: `require`, `allow`, and `deny`

 ### Query Matcher

 Query matchers are used to match the GET query parameters.
-They are mostly similar to path matchers, but have some differences.
+They are mostly similar to path matchers but have some differences.

 - Strict match.
 The simple string will be strictly matched